Marreese Speights

-Marreese Akeem Speights (born August 4, 1987) is an American professional basketball player who last played for the Guangzhou Loong Lions of the Chinese Basketball Association (CBA).
+Marreese Akeem "Mo" Speights (born August 4, 1987) is an American former professional basketball player in the National Basketball Association (NBA).
 He played college basketball for the Florida Gators, where he was a freshman member of their NCAA national championship team in 2007.
-The Philadelphia 76ers selected him with the 16th overall pick in the 2008 NBA draft.
+The Philadelphia 76ers selected him in the first round of the 2008 NBA draft with the 16th overall pick.

 Early life

 Speights was born in St. Petersburg, Florida.
 He played basketball at St. Petersburg's Admiral Farragut Academy, which retired his jersey number after one year.
 He also played basketball at Hargrave Military Academy (senior year) and Gibbs High School.

 Considered a four-star recruit by Rivals.com, Speights was listed as the No. 13 power forward and the No. 51 player in the nation in 2006.

 College career

 Speights began his career at the University of Florida in 2006–07, and averaged approximately four points and two rebounds in six minutes per game as a freshman for the national champion Gators.
 He saw few minutes behind big men Al Horford, Joakim Noah, and Chris Richard.

 Speights ended the 2007–08 season averaging 14.5 points, 8.1 rebounds, and 1.4 blocks per game.
-After his sophomore season, he declared himself eligible for the 2008 NBA Draft.
-Speights confirmed with Florida coach Billy Donovan on June 12, 2008 that he would not be returning to the Gators.
+After his sophomore season, he declared himself eligible for the 2008 NBA draft.
+Speights confirmed with Florida coach Billy Donovan on June 12, 2008, that he would not be returning to the Gators.